 There’s some type of engagement that happens for a given reason.
 There has to be a shared understanding that comes from that conversation or that happens during that conversation.
-And then there’s recommendations that flow back and forth, like you’re passing the ball back and forth as you understand each other and as you ask questions.
+In addition to this, there’s recommendations that flow back and forth.
+It’s like you’re passing a ball back and forth as you understand each other and as you ask questions.

-Ultimately, there might be a recommendation at the end: hey, let’s meet again tomorrow to talk more about this, or let’s take these action items and follow up.
+Ultimately, there might be a recommendation at the end.
+This could be something like let’s meet again tomorrow to talk more about this, or let’s take these action items and follow up.

 Businesses need to start thinking about how they can give that type of experience to their customers with their content.

-It’s about guiding someone to that next piece of content, understanding more about them, and you are helping them understand more about your business and your solution.
+It’s about guiding someone to that next piece of content, understanding more about them.
+You are helping them understand more about your business and your solution.
 Along the way, creating a more immersive experience that’s pulling on their emotional strings.